golles/Home-Assistant-Sensor-MC66C/README.md

 ```

 # Configuration
+Before you add the configuration, make sure you have added all the files and have restarted your Home Assistant.

 Also, there are many ways to add this sensor to your configuration.
 You can add the bellow `sensor` and (optional) `group` from the example below directly to your `configuration.yaml` file.
 The way I prefer doing this is making use of the [packages](https://www.home-assistant.io/docs/configuration/packages/) approach.
 In that case you could use the following configuration in `<home_assistant_path>/packages/stadsverwarming.yaml`